 Hire the Right Talent

 Nailing down the perfect talent for your business isn’t just about scanning resumes.
 You should identify those who will thrive in your unique company culture.
-A strong BDR team begins with hiring the right people or fractional marketing.
+A strong BDR team begins with hiring the right people.

 This process should focus on several key aspects: